microsoft/playwright/docs/src/api/class-playwright.md

 ## property: Playwright.firefox
 - type: <[BrowserType]>

-This object can be used to launch or connect to Firefox, returning instances of [FirefoxBrowser].
+This object can be used to launch or connect to Firefox, returning instances of [Browser].

 ## property: Playwright.selectors
 - type: <[Selectors]>